Rakesh-99/Temperature-Converter/README.md

-#This project is all about convertig a Fahrenheit temperature to Celsius and vice versa.
+<h2>This project is all about convertig a Fahrenheit temperature to Celsius and vice versa.</h2>

 To view click on the below link :